Wuuzzaa2000/DefiSafe/README.md

 # DefiSafe
-Bes and most secure way to store your seed washers for Bitcoin and Defichain
+Best and most secure way to store your seed washers for Bitcoin and Defichain

 Best used with:
 - 12 x M8 washers